-Droplet-based microfluidic systems have found their way into laboratories as it is possible to generate (monodisperse) droplets in the femto- to nanoliter scale.
-So, they opened up unlimited experimental possibilities like digital PCR and single cell experiments where the compartmentalization and surface-to-volume ratio are important.
+Droplet-based microfluidic systems have found their way into laboratories.
+With microfluidic droplet generation, it is possible to generate (monodisperse) droplets in the femto- to nanoliter scale.
+So, droplet generation has opened up unlimited experimental possibilities like digital PCR and single cell experiments.
+In these, the compartmentalization and surface-to-volume ratio are important.

 Microfluidic droplet generation is based on the use of two immiscible phases.
 They are referred to as

 - the continuous phase (oil, medium in which droplets flow) and